Esha-Sherring/Esha-sherring/README.md

 **Esha-Sherring/Esha-sherring** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I am a sophomore at TIET , currently pursuing my B.Tech in Computer Science .
-I am member of Developer Student Clubs TIET .
+I a am member of Developer Student Clubs TIET .
 I am a Node js  backend developer , UI/UX designer , graphic designer and a hobby artist.
 Being a tech enthusiast I love to exlpore and thereby my intrest towards open source.Apart from this I am an avid artist and designer.